naninovel/docs/docs/guide/configuration.md

 Count Total Commands | False | Whether to calculate number of commands existing in all the available naninovel scripts on service initialization.
 If you don't use `TotalCommandsCount` property of a script manager and `CalculateProgress` function in naninovel script expressions, disable to reduce engine initialization time.
 Enable Visual Editor | True | Whether to show visual script editor when a script is selected.
 Hide Unused Parameters | True | Whether to hide un-assigned parameters of the command lines when the line is not hovered or focused.
+Select Played Script | True | Whether to automatically select currently played script when visual editor is open.
 Insert Line Key | Space | Hot key used to show `Insert Line` window when the visual editor is in focus.
 Set to `None` to disable.
 Insert Line Modifier | Control | Modifier for the `Insert Line Key`.
 Set to `None` to disable.
 Save Script Key | S | Hot key used to save (serialize) the edited script when the visual editor is in focus.
 Set to `None` to disable.
 Save Script Modifier | Control | Modifier for the `Save Script Key`.
 Set to `None` to disable.
 Rewind Mouse Button | 0 | When clicked a line in visual editor, which mouse button should activate rewind: `0` is left, `1` right, `2` middle; set to `-1` to disable.
 Rewind Modifier | Shift | Modifier for `Rewind Mouse Button`.
 Set to `None` to disable.
-Editor Page Length | 1000 | How many script lines should be rendered per visual editor page.
+Editor Page Length | 300 | How many script lines should be rendered per visual editor page.
 Editor Custom Style Sheet | Null | Allows modifying default style of the visual editor.
 Graph Orientation | Horizontal | Whether to build the graph vertically or horizontally.
 Graph Auto Align Padding | (10.0, 0.0) | Padding to add for each node when performing auto align.